zcashe/cse15l-lab-reports/lab3.md

 ```
 >Explanation: Here the find -name 'chapter*.txt' finds all the textfiles that begin with the word 'chapter' regardless of what comes next.

+So what does -name do and why is it useful?
+> The -name option finds files and directories based on the information given.
+It is extremely useful for finding files based on what you know about them and can be used in a lot of ways to find similar files.

 ## Command 2 - find -maxdepth

 Example 1: find technical -maxdepth 1 -type d